 AMATEUR RADIO AT CONCORDIA UNIVERSITY

-The amateur radio repeater VE2RCU operates on 147.045 MHz(+) with no PL tone and an EIRP of 50 Watts.
-The repeater is housed by the faculty of engineering and computer science.
+Concordia University Amateur Radio Club (CUARC) holds callsigns VE2CUA (SGW campus) VE2CLO (Loyola campus).
+It operates the amateur radio repeater VE2RCU on 147.045 MHz(+) with no PL tone and an EIRP of 50 Watts.
+The repeater is housed by the faculty of engineering and computer science, atop the EV building.

 WHAT IS AMATEUR RADIO?

-The following is directed towards technically inclined people who want to learn about practical aspects of radio.
+The following summary is directed towards technically inclined people who want to learn about practical aspects of amateur radio.

-Q: The first question is usually "Why use amateur radio when you can use the phone and/or Internet"?
+Q: The first question many people ask is "Why use amateur radio when you can use the phone and/or Internet"?

 A: This question is almost impossible to answer.
 Why do some people ride a motorcycle if they can drive a car?
 Why read books if there is TV?
 And so on...